Ada-Developers-Academy/core-unit-3/tests/reading-tests.md

 We can run the tests using the "Run tests" button.

-Hopefully we see one failing test.
+We should see one failing test.

 ![Replit UI featuring test failure messages in the right-hand console](../assets/tests_tests_replit-test-failure.png)